JanWilczek/wolf-sound-blog/_posts/programming-in-general/2022-12-14-adc22-highlights.md

 4. A possibility to include a web interface.
 5. Transpiling the code to a JUCE C++ framework project.

 These points make the language very exciting but the question remains on how this technology will develop.
-Call me sceptic but I simply hate libraries or frameworks turning deprecated 😉
+Call me skeptical but I simply hate libraries or frameworks turning deprecated 😉

 What's your opinion on this?
 Have you tried out the language already?